compsysmed/academic-kickstart/content/authors/evelyn_scheibling/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- BSc Students
-- Alumni
+- Members

-weight: 11
+weight: 20
 ---

-I study bioinformatics at TUM and LMU and recently joined the Chair of Experimental Bioinformatics to research the relationship between miRNA expression levels and various phenotype data in the context of my bachelor thesis.
+I'm a Bachelor student in Bioinformatics at the Technical Univerity of Munich an the Ludwig-Maximilian University.
+In October 2019 I joined the Chair of Experimental Bioinformatics in Weihenstephan to work on my bachelor thesis on the indentification of miRNA binding site enriched transcripts in The Cancer Genome Atlas.